coursera/courier/gradle-plugin/README.md

 Scala Setup
 -----------

 To get started, first add the plugin to your Gradle project.

-E.g. in your root build.gradle file, add:
+In your root build.gradle file, add:

 ```groovy
 buildscript {